Nagakiran1/Extending-Google-BERT-as-Question-and-Answering-model-and-Chatbot/README.md

 ```

+We can read big documents, books and other information content with BERT, without much manual effect.

 #### The added Code does'nt change the basic functionalities BERT meant for, We can use the same Configurations for the training and predictions.
 #### The following command allows to train the model with the train sample SQuAD data and makes Predictions for the Dev set data.